-There’s no need to pre-purchase tickets for the amusement park here, because in St. Lucie, nature is the big attraction.
+There’s no need to pre-purchase tickets for the amusement park here because, in St. Lucie, nature is a big attraction.
 The only crowds you’ll encounter might be a large flock of wading birds…so soak up the natural beauty of Florida in St. Lucie with a day of hiking, kayaking, or horseback riding.

 Looking for some of Florida’s best nature observation opportunities?
 Look no further than the 10,000+ acres of public nature preserves that exist in St. Lucie – Fort Pierce, Port St. Lucie & Hutchinson Island.
-Imagine a coastal south Florida destination that still retains its small town charm, a slow-paced island lifestyle and natural Florida landscapes that are reminiscent from generations ago.
+Imagine a coastal south Florida destination that still retains its small-town charm, a slow-paced island lifestyle, and natural Florida landscapes that are reminiscent of generations ago.
 To the east on Hutchinson Island, find uncrowded and beautiful sandy beaches that awaken with the morning sun to the ranchland restorations and cypress hammocks in the western part of Fort Pierce that glow gold just before twilight.

 The Indian River Lagoon, the nation’s most biologically diverse estuary is a haven for Florida wildlife and nature observation.
-Drift through mangrove tunnels, spot manatees, sea turtles or dolphin, view ospreys feeding their young along with pelicans, herons, egrets, roseate spoonbills and more species of birds.
-Rent or reserve a guided tour to kayak or stand up paddle board.
+Drift through mangrove tunnels, spot manatees, sea turtles, or dolphins, view ospreys feeding their young along with pelicans, herons, egrets, roseate spoonbills, and more species of birds.
+Rent or reserve a guided tour to kayak or stand-up paddleboard.
 Or sit back, relax and enjoy a chartered wildlife boat cruise.

 At the Savannas Preserve State Park, visitors will find a representative sample of a basin marsh that extended throughout south Florida prior to the rapid urban sprawl.
 Canoe or kayak these marshes and discover the diversity of habitats that wildlife enthusiasts and photographers go crazy for.